Skip to main content

 Strict compliance or air-gapped?

-Choose Fully Self-Hosted.
-No data leaves your AWS account.
-You control every component and can run behind a VPC with no internet egress.
+Choose Self-Hosted.
+No data leaves your infrastructure.
+You control every component and can run fully offline with a local LLM.

-Choose SaaS + MergeWatch Bedrock.
+Choose Managed SaaS.
 Install the GitHub App and you are done.
-No cloud account, no infrastructure, no Bedrock configuration.
+No cloud account, no Docker, no server management.
+First 5 reviews free, then pay-as-you-go.

 Data residency summary